 Black and white images work well when there is strong contrast in the scene.
 You would think that such strong contrast is missing at night.
 But if you are in the city, you have streetlights and other light sources that create contrast with the dark shadows and sky.

-In order to get a good conversion, tune the contrast by working on the individual colours with the black and white tool in Photoshop (or the equivalent panel in Lightroom).
+In order to get a good conversion, tune the contrast by working on the individual colors with the black and white tool in Photoshop (or the equivalent panel in Lightroom).

-A black and white conversion can clean up these chaotic images by removing the different colours.
+A black and white conversion can clean up these chaotic images by removing the different colors.
 The viewer can then concentrate on the patterns, lines and shapes in the image.

-Finally, if you are a fan of it, with black and white photography you can do some selective colours.
-Check out the image below of an architecture shot with a red splash of colour.
+Finally, if you are a fan of it, with black and white photography you can do some selective colors.
+Check out the image below of an architecture shot with a red splash of color.